Content Search Flow#

 Type a tag in the tag input field and press Enter or comma to add it

 For .mp4 files, a Summarize toggle appears next to the file name.
-When enabled, the system uses a Vision Language Model (VLM) to generate text summaries of video chunks, enabling richer text-based search over video content.
+When enabled, the system

 Click the Upload Files button at the bottom to start processing all staged files.
 Each file goes through the ingestion pipeline:

-Videos — Time-based chunking, frame sampling, VLM summarization (if enabled), and both text and visual embedding
+Videos - Time-based chunking, frame sampling, VLM summarization if enabled, and both text and visual embedding

-The status column shows the current state: Staged → Processing → Completed (or Failed).
+The status column shows the current state: Staged -> Processing -> Completed (or Failed).

 After at least one file upload is complete, the Search tab becomes available.

-Select the Text Search tab
+Select the Text Search tab.

 Set the number of Top Results to return (default: 10)